evancohen/docs.smart-mirror.io/archivedFiles/installing_raspbian.md

 sudo apt-get install -y nodejs
 ```

-##### Getting the code
+## Step 1 - Getting the Smart-Mirror Application

-Next up you'll want to clone this repository into your user's home folder on your Pi:
+Next up you'll want to clone the repository into your user's home folder on your Pi:

 ```
 cd ~